sbpp/sbpp.github.io/content/docs/discord_forward_setup.md

 * Add the convar `sbpp_discord_banhook` and assign the value of the Discord webhook link for where you want ban messages to go

-* Add the convar `sbpp_discord_reporthook` and assign the value of the Discord webhook link for where you want report messages to go (If missing, it will default to `sbpp_discord_reporthook`'s convar value)
+* Add the convar `sbpp_discord_reporthook` and assign the value of the Discord webhook link for where you want report messages to go (If missing, it will default to `sbpp_discord_banhook`'s convar value)

 Make sure to put these convars in an executable configuration file (preferably `autoexec.cfg`).